-Enterprise Ireland Manager for Germany, Switzerland and Austria, Eddie Goodwin outlines key considerations when thinking about diversifying into new markets
+Enterprise Ireland Manager for Germany, Switzerland and Austria, Eddie Goodwin outlines key considerations when considering diversifying into new markets

 How you enter a new market is a strategic decision that will define the very nature of your business there.
 There are two choices – sell directly or have someone sell for you.
 Your decision will be guided by resources, opportunity and the nature of your offering.